 - Will you be on foot?

 - Can you redistribute the weight of the BOBs?

-- Does the disabled person have any mobility?
+- Does the person with disabilities have restrictions on mobility?
 Is he or she able to help or will you be pushing a wheelchair down the highway on your own?

-- Could you carry the disabled person if necessary?
+- Could you carry the person if necessary?

-- Can the disabled person handle the stress of bugging out?
+- Can the person with disabilities handle the stress of bugging out?

 Plan, test your plan, alter your plan, and test it again.
 Repeat this until you have your plan down, you know precisely what you are doing, and it will go off without a hitch.

 The Need for a Caregiver or Living Alone

 In many, perhaps even most situations, a person with disabilities has family and friends to depend on in times of need.
 However, there are times when that person is alone or is dependent on a caregiver that is not necessarily a trusted prepping companion.

 In these situations, it can be difficult.
 There are still things you can do to help yourself.
 You can ask your caregiver to: